Two required items you need to use UTEP ADA parking spots

 Student Health Center

 You may also acquire a temporary on-campus parking permit for up to 6 (six) weeks per semester by providing proof of medical notice and duration from a physician to the Student Health Center located in Union Building East, Suite 100.
-There is a $5.00 charge for reviewing the documentation and determining the duration of time for the temporary permit.

 Event Arrangements-ADA parking